EugenMayer/docker_registry_cli/README.md

 List all repositories:

-    docker_registry search php
+    docker_registry_cli search php

 > php
 > php7

-    docker_registry tags nginx
+    docker_registry_cli tags nginx

 > latest

 # Configuration#
-To ease up your usage and still be secure, you can add some configuration
+To ease up your usage, you can add some configuration

 1. If you did yet not do so (you will have..), login into your registry using your local docker.
 `
 docker login <yourdomain>
 `
-This creates a `~/.docker/config.json` with your credentials *encrypted*.
+This creates a `~/.docker/config.json` with your credentials in that file (just base64 decoded, NOT encrypted).
 This also lets you push/pull from/to your registry from now on.

+**Be aware, unless you use a credentials helper, you user/password is saved plain-text this way**

+I plan to support the new docker credential helpers though

 2. (skip this if you used install.sh)
 `